The Third Capacity: Relational Presence

 I wonder if his withdrawal is about me or about something else entirely.

-You don't need to ask him these questions (that could be pursuit).
+You don't need to ask him these questions (they could be pursuit).
 Just hold the curiosity internally.
 Let yourself not know.
+Not knowing is uncomfortable, but it's also where truth lives.

 Practice 3: Separate Observation from Interpretation